 “Hence I say – know that you are really the infinite, pure Being, the Self Absolute.
 You are always that Self and nothing but that Self.
 What keeps you from knowing is ignorance, like the ignorance of the ten fools.” – Sri Ramana Maharshi

 This is a tale told by the great sage to illustrate the delusion of the ego-centric self.
-The I or self whose sight is veiled by Maya, not seeing the true Self that is already there.
+The I or self whose sight is perpetually occluded and veiled by Maya, not seeing the true Self that is already there.
 Filters, blinkers, ignorance…..
 How many times have we caught ourselves thinking just like these 10 fools?

 Here is the story.